joambi/tpf-tools-installers/installer-tpf-tool-intermediate/readme-intermediate.md

 Important:
 -------------
 Make sure that you have installed JackOSX!
 Take the  'TPF tool JackOSX Installer.command' to do this.
-After the JackOSX installation you have to restart your Macintosh.
+After the JackOSX installation, you have to restart your Macintosh.
 If everything went well, you should now create an aggregate.

 How to do this is described here: https://support.apple.com/en-us/HT202000.